Adldap2/Adldap2/docs/installation.md

 composer require adldap2/adldap2
 ```

-Then, if your application doesn't already require Composer's autoload, you will need to do it manually:
+Then, if your application doesn't already require Composer's autoload, you will need to do it manually.

+Insert this line at the top of your projects PHP script (usually `index.php`):

 ```php
 require __DIR__ . '/vendor/autoload.php';